ch111z/ch111z.github.io/_posts/2019-05-31-First-Writeup-HTBActive.md

 The Administrator password is: `Ticketmaster1968`

-Now we can use psexec and log into the box and get the root flag
+Now we can use psexec and log into the box and get the root flag.
 ```
 psexec.py active.htb/Administrator@10.10.10.100
 ```